 Once something of a fad, all-inclusive drinks packages are now the norm for a lot of cruise lines.
 And with good reason: they let passengers pay one price up front that covers most – if not all – of the cost of their drinks onboard – one less thing to worry about while they enjoy their cruise.

 But are they worth it?
 It’s easy to be put off by fine print and red tape, but at the same time, they offer plenty of freedom and, let’s be honest, who doesn’t love relaxing in the sun with a refreshing drink that’s already been taken care of?
 Here, we raise a glass to our favourite cruise lines’ drinks packages offering the best deals.
+This includes Royal Caribbean drink packages and P&O Cruises drink packages.

 The following tables show the prices